 The agency does not intentionally collect information from children under the age of 13.
-However, the agency does collect information about children under the age of 13 as part of the online visitor application process such as name, address, date of birth, etc. The information is used to verify the child's relationship to the inmate, and to verify identity during the visit.
+However, the agency does collect information about children under the age of 13 as part of the online minor visitor application process such as name, address, date of birth, etc. The information is used to verify the child's relationship to the incarcerated individual, and to verify identity during the visit.
 Parents/legal guardians may request to review their child's personal information.

 Public Access to Information

 In the State of Washington, laws exist to ensure that government is open and that the public has a right to access appropriate records and information possessed by state government.
 At the same time, there are exceptions to the public's right to access public records that serve various needs including the privacy of individuals.
 Both state and federal laws provide these exceptions.